How to Make Your Phone Number Unsearchable

 NB: You should never have to pay any fees or set up an account to have your information removed from these sites.
 Consider lodging a complaint with the Better Business Bureau (BBB) if a company refuses to remove your information without payment.

 Incogni has detailed opt-out guides for all the major people search sites you’re likely to come across.
 These guides will walk you through the process of having your personal information removed as quickly as possible while helping you to avoid the pitfalls.
-I f you want to make your number unsearchanble, you must remove it from all these sites and create some sort calendar to check routinely whether there is new info out there.
+If you want to make your number unsearchable, you must remove it from all these sites and create some sort calendar to check routinely whether there is new info out there.

-Online phone books fall into the people search site category.
-Our guides cover both the WhitePages and WhitePages Premium sites, for example.
+Online phone books like WhitePages fall into the people search site category.
 If your number appears in a local phone book, contact the publisher to have it removed from the next edition.

 Your data is worth more than oil in the digital age and data brokers are making bank at your expense.